Fun Facts About The River

 The Ipswich River estuary, where the river meets and mixes with salt water, is part of the 17,000-acre Great Marsh ecosystem extending up the coast into New Hampshire.

-The Ipswich River watershed provides drinking water to 335,000 people and thousands of businesses in 14 communities including: Beverly, Boxford, Danvers, Hamilton, Ipswich, Lynn, Lynnfield, Middleton, North Reading, Peabody, Salem, Topsfield, Wenham, and Wilmington.
+The Ipswich River watershed provides drinking water to 350,000 people and businesses in 14 communities including: Beverly, Boxford, Danvers, Hamilton, Ipswich, Lynn, Lynnfield, Middleton, North Reading, Peabody, Salem, Topsfield, Wenham, and Wilmington.

 Since the Ipswich River provides drinking water to thousands of people and businesses across the North Shore, this use of the river is most widely known.
 However, the river, streams, lakes and ponds also provide recreation, including canoeing and kayaking, other boating, swimming and wading, and fishing.
 The watershed lands provide many other recreational opportunities, including walking and hiking, on- and off-road biking, cross-country skiing and snow shoeing, birding and nature observations, hunting, golf and clamming.